opensearch-project/OpenSearch/CONTRIBUTING.md

     Run the test suite to make sure that nothing is broken.
 See the [TESTING](TESTING.asciidoc) file for help running tests.

-2. Sign the Contributor License Agreement

-    Please make sure you have signed our [Contributor License Agreement](https://www.elastic.co/contributor-agreement/).
-We are not asking you to assign copyright to us, but to give us the right to distribute your code without restriction.
-We ask this of all contributors in order to assure our users of the origin and continuing existence of the code.
-You only need to sign the CLA once.

-3. Rebase your changes
+2. Rebase your changes

     Update your local repository with the most recent code from the main Elasticsearch repository, and rebase your branch on top of the latest master branch.
 We prefer your initial changes to be squashed into a single commit.
 Later, if we ask you to make changes, add them as separate commits.
 This makes them easier to review.
 As a final step before merging we will either ask you to squash all commits yourself or we'll do it for you.

-4. Submit a pull request
+3. Submit a pull request

     Push your local changes to your forked copy of the repository and [submit a pull request](https://help.github.com/articles/using-pull-requests).
 In the pull request, choose a title which sums up the changes that you have made, and in the body provide more details about what your changes do.
 Also mention the number of the issue where discussion has taken place, eg "Closes #123".